Professor of Environmental Science, Umbra Institute, Perugia, Italy

 “I’m currently in Italy for some exciting field work with local fishermen at Trasimeno Lake in Umbria.
 I’m exploring their understanding and interactions with fish biodiversity in the lake, and how they negotiate the introduced fish species.

-“As part of my postdoctoral research, Professor Michael Lück from AUT and I spent two weeks on the South Island and Stewart Island earlier this year to explore the motivations of pelagic bird tourists.
+“As part of my postdoctoral research, Professor Michael Lück from AUT and I spent two weeks on the South Island and Stewart Island to explore the motivations of pelagic bird tourists.
 We also travelled to the Philippines for the Mermaid Project, an exploratory project that investigates the motivations of tourists at mermaid schools, and the overlap of cosplay and conservation strategy.”

 While she was in the Philippines, Brooke also partnered with a local neonatal doctor to continue her research findings from her PhD on the implications of infant care and nutritional choices and fishing effort.
+She is now co-editing two volumes on tourism in the Philippines, with AUT PhD candidate Richard Aquino.

 The expertise of AUT’s tourism staff first attracted her, says Brooke who has always been interested in academia and applied research.